-The attorneys at Sutton Sachs Meyer have experience negotiating with lenders to arrange and complete short sales.
+The attorneys at Sutton Sachs Meyer PLLC have plenty of experience negotiating with lenders to arrange and complete short sales.

 Homeowners who cannot keep up mortgage payments may find it efficacious to opt for a short sale, in which a private buyer will step in.
 Such an agreement can yield a highly competitive market price for the property buyer.

 Work with an attorney who knows New York and New Jersey laws pertaining to short sales.
-To discuss your goals, call Sutton Sachs Meyer at 212-480-4350, or fill out and submit our secure online form to arrange a complimentary consultation with an experienced short sale lawyer.
+To discuss your goals, call the law office of Sutton Sachs Meyer PLLC at 212-884-9727, or fill out and submit our secure online form to arrange a complimentary consultation with an experienced short sale lawyer.